-Hampden v Murrayfield: Scottish FA delay Scotland games decision
+Hampden v Murrayfield: Scottish FA delays Scotland games decision

 Both parties have been asked to provide more information within the next week.

+It is now unlikely there will be a decision until after Scotland host Albania in their opening Uefa Nations League match on 10 September.

-Scottish FA chief executive Ian Maxwell said the decision "will have a significant bearing" on Scottish football and that the additional information will "allow a final decision to be made".
+Scottish FA chief executive Ian Maxwell said the outcome "will have a significant bearing" on Scottish football and that the additional information will "allow a final decision to be made".

 - Will Hampden still roar?
 Or will Scotland move to Murrayfield?